tlivings/rx-http-request/README.md

 # rx-http-request

 The intent of this module is to provide a low level utility providing `rxjs` wrapping of node core http/https off of which higher level abstractions can be built.

-### API
+### Request API

 - `RxHttpRequest(options)` - a `Subject` wrapping `http.ClientRequest`.
     - `raw` - the underlying `http.ClientRequest` object.

 - `RxHttpsRequest(options)` - a `Subject` wrapping `http.ClientRequest` for `https`.
     - `raw` - the underlying `http.ClientRequest` object.

 As subjects, `complete` must be called (similar to `end` on a request), to begin the request.

+### Responses

-As observables, they emit `RxReadable` observables.
+As observables, requests emit `RxReadable` observable responses.

 - `RxReadable` - an `Observable` wrapping `http.IncomingMessage`.
     - `raw` - the underlying `http.IncomingMessage`.